search

 Winter Hours

-Mon 8:05 AM–Sat 6:00 AM
+Mon 8:05 a.m. – Sat 6:00 a.m

 Exness Cryptocurrency CFD Trading Hours

-At Exness, you can trade cryptocurrencies such as BTC (Bitcoin) and ETH (Ethereum) via CFDs 24 hours a day, 365 days a year.
-Even on weekends—when FX currency pairs and other CFD instruments are closed—as well as during global holidays such as Christmas and the New Year, you can still trade Exness cryptocurrency CFDs at any time.
+At Exness, you can trade cryptocurrencies—including BTC (Bitcoin) and ETH (Ethereum)—as CFDs 24 hours a day, 365 days a year.Even on weekends—when FX currency pairs and other CFD instruments are closed—as well as during global holidays such as Christmas and the New Year, you can trade Exness’s cryptocurrency CFDs at any time.

 However, you will not be able to trade while Exness is performing server maintenance.
-When server maintenance is scheduled, we will send advance notice to the email address registered in your Personal Area.
+When server maintenance is scheduled, we will send advance notice to the email address you have registered in your Personal Area.

 Major Markets and Characteristics of Exness Trading Hours